 How does one identify the major works?
 I personally check the listings of major scholars.
 The main references are Muhammad al-Zarqani (Z), Muhammad Husayn al-Dhahabi (DH), al-Fadl b.
 ‘Ashur (IA), Nur al-Din ‘Itr (I), Mustafa al-Bugha/Muhyi al-Din Mistu (B), Abdullah al-Juday’ (J), Ibrahim Rufaydah (R), Manna’ al-Qattan (Q), Musa’id al-Tayyar (T), and Muhammad al-Sabuni (S).

 Ibn Ashur probably has the most specialized knowledge and is well-versed in the tradition, al-Dhahabi and al-Sabuni probably have the best overview, Rufaydah has good judgment in grammar, and Juday’ and al-Tayyar are probably the most insightful.
-I have highlighted those that are listed by seven or more authorities.
+I have highlighted in bold those that are listed by seven or more authorities, and adjusted the script to facilitate proper pronunciation.

 Muqātil (d.
 150; the earliest preserved tafsīr) none listed but still important nevertheless